 Best Map: Icebox (WR 88%)

 Preferred side: Defense

 It's surprising to see Version1 at this level of competition.
 Indeed, it's a young team (founded at the beginning of February 2021) which did not particularly shine before the first Challengers of Phase 2 where it finished 4th, thus obtaining a slot for the Challengers Finals.
 In the Challengers Finals, Version1's performance was impressive.
 The team made it all the way through the loser bracket to the final, securing a spot in the Reykjavík Masters.

 For this, Version1 can count on Penny.
-The former CS:GO player is wreaking havoc on his Jett on Raze.
+The former CS:GO player is wreaking havoc on his Jett and his Raze.
 The Canadian has the 4th best ACS of the Challengers Finals with 247,2.
 The team can also rely on the game sense of Vanity on Astra or Omen, as well as the Sova of Effys.
 It's up to them to prove that they didn't get to the Masters 2 by chance!